isralduke/thatbook/10-samuel-2.md

 <a name="3:38">3:38</a> Then the king said to his servants, “Do you not realize that a great leader has fallen this day in Israel? <a name="3:39">3:39</a> Today I am weak, even though I am anointed as king.
 These men, the sons of Zeruiah, are too much for me to bear.
 May the Lord punish appropriately the one who has done this evil thing!”

+## Chapter 4

 ### Ish-bosheth is killed

-## Chapter 4

 <a name="4:1">4:1</a> When Ish-bosheth the son of Saul heard that Abner had died in Hebron, he was very disheartened, and all Israel was afraid. <a name="4:2">4:2</a> Now Saul’s son had two men who were in charge of raiding units; one’s name was Baanah and the other’s name was Recab.
 They were sons of Rimmon the Beerothite, who was a Benjaminite.
 (Beeroth is regarded as belonging to Benjamin, <a name="4:3">4:3</a> for the Beerothites fled to Gittaim and have remained there as resident foreigners until the present time.)

 <a name="4:4">4:4</a> Now Saul’s son Jonathan had a son who was lame in his feet.
 He was five years old when the news about Saul and Jonathan arrived from Jezreel.
 His nurse lifted him and fled; but in her haste to get away, he fell and was injured.
 Mephibosheth was his name.

-<a name="4:5">4:5</a> Now the sons of Rimmon the Beerothite—Recab and Baanah—went at the hottest part of the day to the home of Ish-bosheth, as he was enjoying his midday rest. <a name="4:6">4:6</a> They entered the house under the pretense of getting wheat and mortally wounded him in the stomach.
+<a name="4:5">4:5</a> Now the sons of Rimmon the Beerothite — Recab and Baanah — went at the hottest part of the day to the home of Ish-bosheth, as he was enjoying his midday rest. <a name="4:6">4:6</a> They entered the house under the pretense of getting wheat and mortally wounded him in the stomach.
 Then Recab and his brother Baanah escaped.

 <a name="4:7">4:7</a> They had entered the house while he was resting on his bed in his bedroom.
 They mortally wounded him and then cut off his head.
 Taking his head, they traveled on the way of the Arabah all that night. <a name="4:8">4:8</a> They brought the head of Ish-bosheth to David in Hebron, saying to the king, “Look!
 The head of Ish-bosheth the son of Saul, your enemy who sought your life!
 The Lord has granted vengeance to my lord the king this day against Saul and his descendants!”

-<a name="4:9">4:9</a> David replied to Recab and his brother Baanah, the sons of Rimmon the Beerothite, “As surely as the Lord lives, who has delivered my life from all adversity, <a name="4:10">4:10</a> when the one who told me that Saul was dead—even though he thought he was bringing good news—I seized him and killed him in Ziklag.
+<a name="4:9">4:9</a> David replied to Recab and his brother Baanah, the sons of Rimmon the Beerothite, “As surely as the Lord lives, who has delivered my life from all adversity, <a name="4:10">4:10</a> when the one who told me that Saul was dead — even though he thought he was bringing good news — I seized him and killed him in Ziklag.
 That was the good news I gave to him! <a name="4:11">4:11</a> Surely when wicked men have killed an innocent man as he slept in his own house, should I not now require his blood from your hands and remove you from the earth?”

 <a name="4:12">4:12</a> Then David issued orders to the soldiers and they put them to death.
 They then cut off their hands and their feet and hung them near the pool in Hebron.
 But they took the head of Ish-bosheth and buried it in the tomb of Abner in Hebron.